Skip to main content

 If you used the command line solution explained in the previous chapter, you will notice that the upload command generates 2 files:

 The .env file can be commited to your Git repository.
 However, the .env.secret file should never be commited.
-Indeed, it contains your map storage API key, and if someone gets access to it, they can upload files to your map storage.
+Indeed, it contains your map storage API Key, and if someone gets access to it, they could upload files to your map storage!

-Instead, you should use the "secrets" feature of GitHub to store the API key.
+Instead, you should use the "secrets" feature of GitHub to store your private information.
 This way, the API key is not stored in the repository.

 Learn how to configure a secret in GitHub